scstech85/DocEmul/README.md

 In the experiments we address the record counting task on handwritten structured collections containing a limited number of examples.
 More detailed experiments and results for the record counting task are presented in the paper "Deep neural networks for record counting in historical handwritten documents" (https://doi.org/10.1016/j.patrec.2017.10.023
 ) published on Pattern Recognition Letters journal.

+Please, contact us if you want to collaborate to our project in order to extend the software capability.
+In the future works we will add also a structural ground truth to train a model for record detection.
+Keep in touch to help us in this tasks.

 ## Data repo
 It is possible to find more data at a dropbox link (https://www.dropbox.com/sh/gx93qumgbvp2ipe/AABUbsexdJg-GuyJbRbNXGdsa?dl=0).
 In this `<repo>` there are some generated examples by using the proposed toolkit.
 In particular, there are examples from two collection used in the experiments. in `<repo>/Data` you can find some generated files for two different datasets (Esposalles, Brandenburg).
 In particular, you can find the extracted background (`<repo>/Data/<dataset>/Background.zip`) used to generate synthetic files; the generated text files over a transparent background (`<repo>/Data/<dataset>/Text`); the genereted synthetic documents (`<repo>/Data/<dataset>/Generated`).